List of 9-1-1 characters: Maddie Han

 In season five, Maddie's postpartum worsens and while giving Jee-Yun a bath, she accidentally lets her slip underwater due to dozing off.
-This scares Maddie into believing she isn't a good mother, and her daughter isn't safe with her.
+This scares Maddie into believing she is not a good mother, and her daughter is not safe with her.
 She records a video for Chimney to explain her disappearance and drops Jee-Yun off at the fire station.
 She heads to Boston where she enters a program for women diagnosed with PPD for six months, and is absent for several episodes (Hewitt was on maternity leave).
 After some checkups, her condition is eventually cured but decides to stay in Boston for a bit longer.
 Chimney, who has been searching for Maddie since she left, runs into her while volunteering for Boston Medical Corps.
 The two talk things out and she returns home, although they decide to break up for the time being.
 Maddie resumes her job at dispatch at the end of the season.

 In the sixth season, she and Chimney get back together, where they buy a new house together.
 Chimney also decides to propose to her, but goes back and forth on whether to go through with it.
 He also misplaces the ring, which Maddie later finds.
 She then proposes to him instead, and they get married the following season.
 She soon becomes pregnant with their second child in season 8, who they later find out is a boy.

 In Season 8, Maddie is involved in a call where the distressed caller begs her for help, so as to not hurt a child.
 Reflecting on her PPD, she urges the caller to commit suicide.
 However, later it is revealed the caller is actually a detective with dissociative identity disorder, and kidnaps Maddie due to her uncovering the caller is a serial killer.
 There she gets her throat slashed (which later causes her to temporarily lose her voice due to psychological trauma), but is rescued by Athena and Chimney.
+At the end of Season 8, Maddie delivers son Robert Nash Han, named after the fire captain who sacrificed himself to save Chimney.
+In Season 9, when the call center manager, Sue, suffers a stroke, she assigns Maddie as her replacement.